honghaine/todo-list/README.md

 First, run the development server:

 Install Dependencies:
+Run

+npm install

-Run npm install in your project directory to install all the required dependencies.
-This step is crucial before you start your development server for the first time or whenever you add new dependencies.
+in your project directory to install all the required dependencies.

 Start the Development Server:

+Use

-Use npm run dev to start the Next.js development server.
+npm run dev

+to start the Next.js development server.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.